WVUHPC/Modern-Fortran/_episodes/21-OpenMP.md

 Change the value of n to a very large value, and notice that a produces a different result on each run, those are very rare events so only with a very large loop is possible to trigger them.

-For beginners is a good practice to force an explict declaration of each variable.
+For beginners is a good practice to force an explicit declaration of each variable.
-Use *default(none)* and you have to decide explictly if a variable is shared or private.
+Use *default(none)* and you have to decide explicitly if a variable is shared or private.

 The default rules in Fortran for sharing are: